jamiehs/fluid-video-embeds/readme.txt

 == Frequently Asked Questions ==

 = Why does the plugin only support YouTube and Vimeo? = I believe that these are the two most popular video platforms (for my current audience) and I coded them first because I am the most familiar with them.
 I am not opposed to adding video-provider X if their API allows me to.

 = Why do you need to make API calls? =
 You can't get the video dimensions (and thus aspect ratio) without doing some sloppy JavaScript (maybe) or making an API call.
 The only thing that makes this plugin special is that fact that it attempts to remove black bars from your video, thus necessitating API calls.
 The API requests are cached however, so it should only have a minimal impact.

 == Screenshots ==

 1. Settings page.
 2. Videos with varying aspect ratios in various sized containers are not a problem.
 3. Because the fve plugin uses the iFrame method for embedding YouTube and Vimeo (along with the 100% width technique) the videos are naturally responsive for mobile devices.
 4. It also handles different aspect ratio videos from Vimeo quite gracefully.
 The only circumstance where I've seen black bars is when YouTube serves a 320p or 480p video for mobile.

 == Changelog ==
+= 1.2.3 =
+* Upgraded to version 3 of the YouTube API.
+* Fixes a previous issue that was introduced around version 1.0.3 when the YouTube version 2 API became unreliable.

 = 1.2.2 =
 * Added Portuguese translation thanks to Eduardo http://www.linkedin.com/in/eduardotoledano
 * Added a max-width to the settings page.